 Food In A World Without Walmart

 The above section illustrates just a few of the weaknesses in U.S. food distribution.
 I haven’t included the catastrophe inherent in a hyperinflationary situation because I think the consequences of that are self-evident.
 The point is if you are not standing on solid ground in terms of not just food storage, but a plan for sustainability, then you and your family are in serious danger.
 This is not a game, and it is not to be taken lightly.
 It is not something to be shrugged off and postponed for some undefined “later date”.
-If you have not already started the process of prepping for economic downturn or collapse, then you need to start today.
+If you have not already started the process of prepping for an economic downturn or collapse, then you need to start today.

-Buying food with a long-term storage capacity is half the battle, and I recommend purchasing at minimum a year’s supply of these goods totaling at least 2000-2500 calories a day per person.
+Buying food with long-term storage capacity is half the battle, and I recommend purchasing at minimum a year’s supply of these goods totaling at least 2000-2500 calories a day per person.
 Do not forget to include salts, sugars, and ample fats, without which, your body cannot function.
 Being that we have covered food storage in great detail in previous articles, let’s examine some practical methods for food production after your stores run out.

-Squarefoot Gardening: One of the most productive styles of gardening I have ever seen is devised by Mel Bartholomew, a civil engineer who was frustrated with the immense waste involved in single row gardening.
-The process involves building easy to make above ground 4 foot by 4-foot soil boxes and then dividing those boxes into grids.
+Squarefoot Gardening: One of the most productive styles of gardening I have ever seen is devised by Mel Bartholomew, a civil engineer who was frustrated with the immense waste involved in single-row gardening.
+The process involves building easy to make above-ground 4 foot by 4-foot soil boxes and then dividing those boxes into grids.
 These grids retain water and nutrients to a much greater capacity than traditional yard gardens, resulting in up to 80% less space required, 90% less water use, and 95% less seed to grow the same amount of vegetables.
 Fertilizer is not necessary and existing soil can be easily used.
 I would not set up a survival garden any other way.

 There is one downside to square foot gardening, however, and it is one of visibility.
-If you are in a situation which calls for the discreet growing of crops, then the highly visible soil boxes and neat rows will stand out like a sore thumb and alert others to your presence.
-If you feel secure in the defense of your homestead or retreat, through, the garden visibility is irrelevant and Bartholomew’s strategy is the best by far.
+If you are in a situation that calls for the discreet growing of crops, then the highly visible soil boxes and neat rows will stand out like a sore thumb and alert others to your presence.
+If you feel secure in the defense of your homestead or retreat, though, the garden visibility is irrelevant and Bartholomew’s strategy is the best by far.

 Non-Hybrid Seeds: Non-hybrid heirloom seeds are basically the seeds nature intended to be planted.
 These are the only seeds you should ever consider using for your survival garden for numerous reasons.
 Genetically modified seeds are unreliable, give you a low production count of vegetables, and very few quality seeds can be taken from the plants for the next season.
 Not to mention, there is no telling what has been infused into the DNA of GMO’s.
-A company in California called Ventria Bioscience has created a form of rice which contains HUMAN DNA, and this rice has been approved by the U.S. Department of Agriculture!
+A company in California called Ventria Bioscience has created a form of rice that contains HUMAN DNA, and this rice has been approved by the U.S. Department of Agriculture!
 The reason?
 Ventria claims it can be used to treat diarrhea in children, of all things…

 I don’t know what the direct health effects are of people consuming food made out of people, and I would rather not find out.
 I never thought I would see the day when the movie ‘Soylent Green’ was treated less like fiction and more like a documentary…

 Natural Pest Control: I hate to say it, but in the event of a total collapse, it may be best to keep pesticides in stock.
-The first few years of a grid down scenario will likely be brutal, and if you are extremely dependent on your garden crops to keep your family fed, then you don’t want to take any chances on vermin decimating your plants.
+The first few years of a grid-down scenario will likely be brutal, and if you are extremely dependent on your garden crops to keep your family fed, then you don’t want to take any chances on vermin decimating your plants.
 That said, there will probably come a point when your pesticides will run out, and natural methods will be necessary.